 The Emerald Ash Borer

-or EAB, is a highly destructive, invasive beetle that primarily attacks ash trees.
-It has killed millions of ash trees through North American and was recently found in Bedford, NS.
+The Emerald Ash Borer or EAB, is a highly destructive, invasive beetle that primarily attacks ash trees.
+It has killed millions of ash trees through North American and was recently found in Nova Scotia.
+In fact right now, the Emerald Ash Borer (EAB) is ripping through ash trees in parts of HRM and people should be treating their ash trees now if they want to save them.

 Symptoms of ash trees that are affected by EAB are canopy thinning, premature yellowing foliage, dead branches, bark cracks, heavy seeding, epicormic shoots on main stem or branches.